 With the kind support of LOTTO-Stiftung Berlin.

-The program accompanying the exhibition is supported by Siemens AG.
+The program accompanying the exhibition was supported by Siemens AG.